GitExl/CTViewer/README.md

 - `1` toggle rendering of layer 1
 - `2` toggle rendering of layer 2
 - `3` toggle rendering of layer 3
-- `4` toggle rendering of test sprites
+- `4` toggle rendering of sprites (disabled by default, only displays some test sprites)
 - `5` toggle rendering of the map palette
 - `\` to write a screenshot of the internal render buffer to `debug_output/screenshot.bmp`